 Cynthia is currently in post-production

-for her third short, Chemistry, written by Charlotte Martin.
-She is currently in pre-production for a short film adaptation of Wendy MacLeod’s one-act play, The Shallow End, which landed her on the shortlist for American Film Institute’s 2017 Directing Workshop for Women, set to shoot on location on Long Island, NY this September.
+for Chemistry, a short film written by Charlotte Martin and The Shallow End, a short film adaptation of Wendy MacLeod’s one-act play which landed her on the shortlist for American Film Institute’s 2017 Directing Workshop for Women.

 Photo by Augusta Quirk